edmundhung/conform/packages/conform-react/README.md

 ### getFormElements

 It returns all _input_ / _select_ / _textarea_ or _button_ in the forms.
-Useful when looping through the form elements to validate each field.
+Useful when looping through the form elements to validate each field manually.

 ```tsx
 import { useForm, parse, getFormElements } from '@conform-to/react';